mdfarragher/CLA/NumericData/README.md

 See if you can answer the following questions:

+* How many records were read correctly?
+Are there any missing, empty, or error values that we need to take into account?
 * Which columns do not need further processing and are ready for machine learning training?
 * Which columns need to be scaled to bring their numeric range in line with the other columns in the dataset?
 * Look at the Min and Max values for each column.
 Do you see anything weird?